Top 10 Web App Security Risks & Tips to Prevent

 Implement Security Code Review and Tests

 Organizations should regularly perform security code reviews and tests on their web applications to detect any vulnerabilities.
-This can help identify potential weaknesses in the application that could be exploited by malicious users.
+This can help identify potential weaknesses in the application that malicious users could exploit.

 Consider Runtime Application Self-Protection (RASP)

 Organizations should consider deploying Runtime Application Self-Protection (RASP) to detect and prevent malicious attacks against their web applications.
-RASP can be used to monitor activity at the application layer and detect any suspicious or malicious requests before they are executed by the server.
+RASP can monitor activity at the application layer and detect any suspicious or malicious requests before the server executes them.

-Additionally, organizations should also use Web Application Firewall (WAF) to detect and prevent malicious requests.
+Additionally, organizations should use a web application firewall (WAF) to detect and prevent malicious requests.

 Patch Operating Systems, Applications, and Network Devices Regularly

 Organizations should regularly patch their operating systems, applications, and network devices to ensure they are up-to-date with the latest security patches.
-Additionally, they should also implement a secure data backup system to protect against data loss during an attack or other incident.
+They should also implement a secure data backup system to protect against data loss during an attack or other incident.

-Lastly, organizations should make sure that their web applications have regular audit trails to detect any suspicious or malicious activity on their networks.
+Lastly, organizations should ensure that their web applications have regular audit trails to detect suspicious or malicious activity on their networks.

 Restrict Access to Applications & Data

-Organizations should make sure they are restricting access to their web applications and data.
+Organizations should ensure they restrict access to their web applications and data.
 They should also implement user authentication systems such as multi-factor authentication to ensure that only authorized users can access sensitive information.

-Moreover, organizations should use role-based access control so that different levels of access are given to different users depending on their roles.
+Moreover, organizations should use role-based access control to give different access levels to different users depending on their roles.

 Implement a Secure Configuration Process